tib69/NoNavMeshNPC/README.md

-NPC Movement System for Godot
+NPC Movement System for Godot without NavMesh

 This script provides a complete NPC movement system for 3D games in Godot.
 It allows an NPC to idle, wander, and chase a player with smooth movement, dynamic speed, and obstacle avoidance.
 The system relies on physics and raycasts instead of navigation meshes, making it lightweight and efficient.